Phineas: Well... apparently not.

 Voyage to the Bottom of Buford

-The song that plays when Buford thinks of the fun he has had with Biff is a real toucher.
-Just watch it and tell me that doesn't make you cry tears of happiness.
+- The song that plays when Buford thinks of the fun he has had with Biff is a real toucher, especially considering how hard he's trying to get him back.

 Traffic Cam Caper

 - The boys spend the episode helping Candace retrieve a security camera DVD that's been stolen from them by Perry, with help from Norm the Robot (It Makes Sense in Context).
 When Phineas manages to get the disc, he jumps and ends up hanging onto the drawbridge that Norm slipped off of, and drops the disc right on the edge of the bridge.
 Unfortunately for him, he's got his hands in an oil slick that Norm left behind and is gonna fall off that bridge unless something is done.
 Candace thinks hard, looking at both choices of what she has to save here, before pulling Phineas up right when he's about to fall into the river.
 When he shows surprise at the fact that she didn't save the disc, she hugs him and replies "And let you fall?
 You may be a pain, but you are my brother."